The Twelve Growth Phases

 Timing & Luck Pillars

-When a Luck Pillar or Annual Pillar brings a Branch where your Day Master enters Cháng Shēng or Dì Wàng, it signals a period of rising energy and opportunity.
-Conversely, entering Sǐ or Jué phases warns of low-energy periods requiring conservation.
+When a Luck Pillar or Annual Pillar brings a Branch where your Day Master enters Cháng Shēng or Dì Wàng, it may mark a period of rising energy and opportunity.
+Conversely, entering Sǐ or Jué phases is often read as a lower-energy period that favors conservation.

 Source: Wikipedia — Twelve Earthly Branches; Four Pillars of Destiny; Chinese astrology